Gecervantes01/rockhound/README.md

 Running the first code cell installs all dependencies necessary.
 After this has completed, all imports needed are listed throughout the notebook only needing the cell to be ran.

 #### 3. Download Project Files
 Once your environment is setup, download the ZIP containing all the files.
 For this purpose you'll only need the files within the `rh_model` folder.
+This should contain:
+  - `dataset`, a folder containing all the data required to train/test the model.
+  - `rockhound_cnn.ipynb`, a file containing the model itself.

 #### 4. Run Notebook Cells
+Lastly, run the cells in sequential order and observe the results of the model.